herotc/hero-rotation/README.md

 - [Skasch](https://github.com/skasch) for what we built together and the motivation he gave to me.
 - [Mystler](https://github.com/Mystler) & [Kojiyama](https://github.com/EvanMichaels) for their help on everything related to rogues that frees me a lot of time.

-## Advanced Users / Developper Notes
+## Advanced Users / Developer Notes
-If you want to use the addon directly from the [GitHub repository](https://github.com/herotc/hero-rotation), you would have to symlink every folders from this repository (HeroRotation folder and every class modules but the template) to your WoW Addons folder.
+If you want to use the addon directly from the [GitHub repository](https://github.com/herotc/hero-rotation), you would have to symlink every folder from this repository (HeroRotation folder and every class module, except for the template) to your WoW Addons folder.
-Furthermore, to make it working, you need to add the only dependency that is [HeroLib](https://github.com/herotc/hero-lib) following the same processus (symlink HeroLib & HeroCache from the repository).
+Furthermore, to make it work, you need to add the only dependency, which is [HeroLib](https://github.com/herotc/hero-lib) following the same processus (symlink HeroLib & HeroCache from the repository).
-There is a script that does this for you, open symlink.bat (or symlink.sh) and modify the two vars (WoWRep and GHRep) to match your local setup.
+There is a script that does this for you.
+Open symlink.bat (or symlink.sh) and modify the two vars (WoWRep and GHRep) to match your local setup.
 Make sure HeroRotation's directories doesn't already exist as it will not override them.
-Finally, launch symlink.bat
+Finally, launch symlink.bat.

 Stay tuned !
 Aethys